Modern 55 Square Metre Boat

 GRP sandwich with Divinycell foam

-Södergren’s 55 was built as a small-series manufactire in Åkersberga, northeast of Stockholm, from GRP in sandwich construction with a core of Divinycell.
-Jan-Erik Nystedt was responsible for the interior fittings.
-A contemporary, low-maintenance plastic boat with a well-insulated hull, deck, and cockpit.
+In 1981, Stockholm Skerrycruiser enthusiast Kjell Wallin commissioned boat designer Håkan Södergrens to design this 55 m2 boat.
+A Fleet of 5 boats of this Södergren’s 55 was built as a small-series manufacture in Åkersberga, northeast of Stockholm, from GRP in sandwich construction with a core of Divinycell.
+Jan-Erik Nystedt was responsible for the interior.
+A contemporary, low-maintenance fibre glass boat with a well-insulated hull, deck, and cockpit.

 Principal rigging data